life-itself/tao/working-with-us/README.md

 We use Gitlab Issues to track our work.
 You should create an issue for any assignment, or project, that has more than one actionable step.

-Read [Getting Work Done](https://tao.lifeitself.us/getting-work-done/#how-do-we-complete-tasks) to learn more about issues and the specific layout we use.
+Read [Getting Stuff Done](/getting-stuff-done/#how-do-we-complete-tasks) to learn more about issues and the specific layout we use.

 ## What should I do if I don't have enough work?